gsokolow/gsokolow.github.io/_posts/2023-09-15-reproducible-gis-science.md

 It's important for researchers attempting to replicate a study to have access to the original data and source code so that they can focus on improving or adopting the study, rather than reconstructing it.
 Even beyond making replication studies more efficient, open-source science makes it possible for researchers to learn from eachother's tools, strategies, and disciplines to ask new questions, or perhaps address old ones in new ways.

+In addition to making research more rigorous, open-source GIS has the potential to contribute to positive cultural change in the research community.

 Open source GIS thus has much to offer the geography research community in generating a body of knowledge that is publicly accessible, rigorously developed, and growing efficiently as well as an environment in which collaboration